djipco/luminoctopus/README.md

 Note that, within each of the Ethernet cable's twisted pairs, the full-color wire is for data and the color+white wire is for ground (GND).

-## Caveat

-> [!CAUTION]
-> This is alpha software and might not be production ready.
-I'm having good success with it but your
-> mileage may vary.
-Report issues if you find any.
-Cheers!

 ## Protocol